Subchapter 5 vs. Traditional Ch 11 Bankruptcy

 The Goals Behind Subchapter 5

-When Congress passed Subchapter 5, it did so with two key goals in mind:
+When Congress passed Subchapter 5, the two key goals for which it strove were:

-1. To reduce the costs associated with Chapter 11 bankruptcy for small businesses.
-The cost of the bankruptcy process was identified as a key fail point for many small businesses.
+- To reduce the costs associated with Chapter 11 bankruptcy for small businesses.
+The cost of the bankruptcy process was identified as a key failure point for many small businesses.
 Because the process was so complex and drawn out, many small businesses didn't have the capital to make it through the bankruptcy process, let alone implement their reorganization plan.

-2. To minimize the involvement of creditors in the bankruptcy process.
+- To minimize the involvement of creditors in the bankruptcy process.
 In many small business bankruptcies, the debts owed to creditors are not significant enough for the creditor to dedicate time and money to the process.
-For this reason, many creditors were not participating at all in Chapter 11 bankruptcies for smaller businesses, which made it nearly impossible for the business to complete the reorganization process.
+For this reason, many creditors did not participate in their Chapter 11 bankruptcies, making it nearly impossible to complete the reorganization process.

-Chapter 11, Subchapter 5 of the US Bankruptcy Code was developed with these two goals at its core.
-Most of the changes Subchapter 5 implements are included to either reduce creditor involvement or minimize the overall fees and costs associated with the reorganization bankruptcy.
+By and in large, Chapter 11, Subchapter 5 of the US Bankruptcy Code met these two goals as most of the changes to Chapter 11 either reduced creditor involvement or minimized the overall fees and costs associated with a Chapter 11 reorganization bankruptcy.

-What are the Differences Between a Traditional Chapter 11 Bankruptcy and the New Subchapter 5 Process?
+What are the Main Differences Between a Traditional Chapter 11 Bankruptcy and the New Subchapter 5 Bankruptcy?

-As mentioned, most changes that Subchapter 5 introduces work to limit creditor involvement or reduce process-associated costs.
-Key differences between a traditional Chapter 11 bankruptcy and a Chapter 11, Subchapter 5 bankruptcy include:
+As mentioned, many of the changes that Subchapter 5 introduced worked to limit creditor involvement or reduce process-associated costs.
+Some of these key differences between a traditional Chapter 11 bankruptcy and a Chapter 11, Subchapter 5 bankruptcy include:

 Elimination of the Committee of Creditors